 All of the below training classes are available with a group discount, and we also encourage Families to participate with children as these are very important skills in our mind.
 While the Boy Scouts of yesteryear were the masters of these skills, sadly they have fallen to the wayside with today’s concerns.
 A Child of an appropriate age may attend any of the below classes with their parent, free of charge.
 Multiple children may attend as a family at a reduced rate.
+Many classes may be combined with another class to create a unique class for specific situations.
+Please read the course or class description for each class to see what will be covered.
+All classes will include a little of all the others: ie. Navigation class will also have a little edibles, water purification, fire or shelter, etc in addition to the main topic of Navigation.

 We will have limited supplies in stock of a variety of equipment that we think is good, as well as a variety of other items that may make your life easier in a survival or bug out situation.
 The only things we will offer is equipment or items we ourselves carry.
 Limited availability so don’t depend on buying from us at class, instead come prepared and see how your stuff works.